Classic, homemade hearty chicken noodle soup from scratch is made with shredded chicken thighs, homemade broth, celery, and carrots.

 - Salt and pepper to taste

-- Bring chicken stock to a boil in a large stockpot over medium high heat.
+- Return the chicken stock to a boil over medium high heat.

-- Add carrots and cook for 3 minutes.
+- Add the carrots and cook for 3 minutes.

-- Add celery and cook for an additional 10 minutes.
+- Add the celery and cook for an additional 10 minutes.

-- Add chicken, parsley, sherry, salt and pepper.
+- Return the chicken to the pot.
 Cook for an additional 7 minutes until chicken is heated through.

 - In the meantime, bring six cups of salted water to a boil in a medium saucepan.
 Add the pasta and cook according to package directions.